MaqGo/Sales-Dataset/README.md

 # 📊 Retail Sales & Data Analysis Portfolio
-Welcome to my Data Analysis Portfolio, showcasing practical examples of data cleaning, transformation, and insight generation using Excel, SQL, Python, Power BI, Tableau, and Azure.

-This repository demonstrates real-world tasks such as transaction analysis, sales categorization, student performance analysis, and commission calculations — all foundational skills for any Data Analyst.
+This repository demonstrates real-world tasks such as transaction analysis, sales categorisation, student performance analysis, and commission calculations — all foundational skills for any Data Analyst.

 # 📂 Project Contents
 This project includes: